arunava-nandy/capstone_project/README.md

 5. METHODOLOGY TO BE FOLLOWED
-[1] The Primary step of this project is to understand the relationship between data and the field of Law.
+[a] The Primary step of this project is to understand the relationship between data and the field of Law.
 The US supreme court database is used for this project.
 A dataset which focuses on the case details and final judgement is chosen for analysis .
-[2] As Legal Analytics is a broad field, the plausible target variables and their respective predictor variables are studied.
+[b] As Legal Analytics is a broad field, the plausible target variables and their respective predictor variables are studied.
 The Target variable has been identified as the winning party and the case details as the predictor variables.
-[3] The necessary data is prepared only when the data has been studied for its important characteristics and the potential anomalies it may possess.
+[c] The necessary data is prepared only when the data has been studied for its important characteristics and the potential anomalies it may possess.
 Exploratory Data Analysis is performed on the data using Univariate-Bivariate-Multivariate analysis through visual inspection or statistical tests based on the type of data.
 These steps build the necessary foundation to perform feature engineering, data reduction and transformation.
-[4] The next phase is to create a model which is capable of capturing the characteristics of the target variable.
+[d] The next phase is to create a model which is capable of capturing the characteristics of the target variable.
 This involves selecting an optimal Hypothesis function (ML model ) which captures the true relationship between the explanatory and response variables (Low Bias).
 At the same time the model must also be able to make good predictions for data that it has not seen before (Low Variance).
 Basic models such as Logistic Regression, Linear Regression to advanced models such as AdaBoost and XGBoost could be tested for the same.
-[5] Various metrics can be used to evaluate the efficiency of a model.
+[e] Various metrics can be used to evaluate the efficiency of a model.
 Based on what the business/ research considers important, specific metrics and thresholds can be used to make our model more appropriate for the Business problem at hand.
 On achieving the necessary sufficiency , the model and the methodology is further evaluated in the presence of an industry